-- src Source floating-point array. - dst Destination array of the same size and type as src. - flags Transformation flags as a combination of the following values: - DCT\INVERSE performs an inverse 1D or 2D transform instead of the default forward transform. - DCT\ROWS performs a forward or inverse transform of every individual row of the input matrix.
+src - Source floating-point array.

+flags - Transformation flags as a combination of the following values:

+- DCT_INVERSE performs an inverse 1D or 2D transform instead of the default forward transform. - DCT_ROWS performs a forward or inverse transform of every individual row of the input matrix.
 This flag enables you to transform multiple vectors simultaneously and can be used to decrease the overhead (which is sometimes several times larger than the processing itself) to perform 3D and higher-dimensional transforms and so forth.